Lew-Engineering/libvxi11/README.md

 with a GPIB (also known as HP-IB and IEEE-488) interface to be accessible on a local Ethernet network.

+In fact, using an E5810A/B with this library is one of the easiest ways of talking to GPIB instruments on a Mac.
+No drivers are needed; simply link this library to your program.
+Also, since the E5810A/B is on your network, multiple Macs can connect to multiple GPIB devices at the same time.
+And unlike USB GPIB interfaces, you are not tethered by a USB cable.
+You can control your GPIB instruments from any Mac anywhere in your lab.

 The RPC protocol for VXI-11 is taken from the following document authored by the VXIbus Consortium, Inc.: